-Although shin splints is commonly used to describe shin pain related to activities such as running, medial tibial stress syndrome is now preferred.
+Although the term shin splints is commonly used to describe shin pain related to activities such as running, medial tibial stress syndrome is now preferred.
 This is to distinguish it from other causes of shin problems also called shin splints, such as a stress fracture of the tibia.

 What Are Shin Splints?

 Shin splints or MTSS is a condition of pain over the inside border of the shin bone, usually in response to repetitive weight-bearing.
-There may be inflammation of tendons, irritation of the tissue layer on the bone surface (periosteum) and a stress related reaction in the bone.
+There may be inflammation of tendons, irritation of the tissue layer on the bone surface (periosteum) and a stress-related reaction in the bone.

 What Causes Shin Splints?